 It can be easy to get discouraged when starting an artistic pursuit.
-You’ve heard all the amazing things being put out by some truly captivating podcast hosts and shows, and it seems impossible that you’ll ever be able to produce something so breathtaking with your own modest amounts of experience and equipment.
+You’ve heard all the amazing things being put out by some truly captivating podcast hosts and shows, and it seems impossible that you’ll ever be able to produce something so breathtaking with your own modest amounts of experience, equipment, and RSS feeds.

 Few men could deliver a devastating critique with the poise and bombast of Sir Montgomery Montgomery VII, first and last head of the Shellfish Critics Society of South England

 Luckily, it’s that uncomfortable awareness of your own limits that will help you grow and improve as you take your first faltering steps into the world of content creation.
 Like the aspiring shellfish connoisseur, you too can tread the same road of greatness that will lead you to immortal salty excellence.

 Below you can find tips from podcasting veterans who have had to learn all these skills to get to where they are now.
 Feel free to jump ahead if a particular piece of advice jumps out to you:

 In our 15th or 16th episode I did not wear my headphones, and the whole episode had an annoying hiss that could not be removed.
 It was not audible through speakers.
 The cause was a mic cable being too close to a power cable.
 Easy solution if I had only worn my headphones.”